You have the right to:

 - Submit a complaint or compliment on an INFORM US form.

-- Meet with the Director to express your experience(s) within the SHWC.
+- Meet with the Director or Business Manager to express your experience(s) within the SHWC.

 You are responsible for